-Cessna based their design of the Cessna 152 on its predecessor, the Cessna 150, with productions starting from 1977.
-By amending and modernising minor aspects of the precedent design, as well as installing the more powerful Lycoming O-235 engine, the aircraft was intended for general aviation purposes, however it became widely used as a flight training aircraft.
-There were several variants of the Cessna 152 manufactured, commencing with the 152 II which offered an enhanced set of avionics, while the 152T included a standard package intended for training use – for which the T stand in 152T.
-In 1977 the Cessna A152 (Aerobat) was developed, in order to create an aircraft approved of limited aerobatics.
-The design was substantially different from the precedent Cessna 152, with four-point harnesses, removable seat cushions allowing for parachute wear in the cabin.
-Other aspects included skylights and jettisonable doors.
+Cessna fashioned the design of the Cessna 152 based on its forerunner, the Cessna 150, with production commencing in 1977.
+By refining and updating minor elements of the previous design and incorporating the more robust Lycoming O-235 engine, the aircraft was initially intended for general aviation but found widespread use as a flight training aircraft.
+Several variants of the Cessna 152 were manufactured, starting with the 152 II, which boasted an upgraded set of avionics.
+The 152T included a standard package tailored for training purposes – hence the ‘T’ in 152T.

-Red Box is pleased to offer a great range of ground power equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Cessna 152 Trainer/Commuter/Aerobat aircraft.
+Red Box is delighted to present an extensive range of ground power equipment for this aircraft, including tugs, ground power units, start power units and more, all meticulously tailored to meet the specific requirements of the Cessna 152 Trainer/Commuter/Aerobat aircraft.

-This includes the 701D electric tug, which is capable over moving aircraft up to 4,500 lbs, and the RBPS25 continuous power unit.
-This continuous power supply is ideal for diagnostic work, pre flight checks or for continuous powering of equipment during operations, without draining the onboard aircraft batteries.
+Our offerings include the 701D electric tug, capable of moving aircraft up to 4,500 lbs, and the RBPS25 continuous power unit.
+This continuous power supply is perfect for diagnostic work, pre-flight checks, or continuous equipment powering during operations without depleting the onboard aircraft batteries.